 Studies on the impact of the pandemic on mental health show that around 60 percent of Germans feel under greater mental stress.4 In addition, health insurance companies reported record numbers of people calling off sick for depression in the first half of 2020.5

 Too much stress is bad for body and mind

 Crises like COVID-19 pose enormous challenges for us – not only socioeconomically, but for the mental health of each and every one of us.
 “Human beings like to have some amount of certainty in their planning.
 This pandemic is preventing us from seeing very far ahead, and many people find that disconcerting.
 In the long term, this can trigger fears that become pathological in nature.
 As a result, people try to adapt to the new challenges, but don’t always succeed, which can then have a negative effect on their mental health,” says Thorsten Uhle, global expert for occupational and organizational psychology at Bayer.

-General practitioner Karin Leikert from Erftstadt near Cologne confirms this: “I am currently seeing a lot of patients who are scared of losing their jobs.
+General practitioner Karin Leikert from Erftstadt near Cologne confirmed this as we spoke with her about this topic at the end of last year: “I am currently seeing a lot of patients who are scared of losing their jobs.
 People with children also often feel overwhelmed due to the coronavirus.
 At least ten out of 80 patients each day can’t see a way forward.
 I am increasingly diagnosing these people with anything from mild to clinical depression.”

 There are many reasons for this.
 Chronic, long-lasting stress without sufficient relaxation puts excessive strain on the body.
 Constantly running in high gear, produces adrenaline and cortisol.
 This can lead to sleeping problems and a weakening of the immune system, not to mention depression.
 A healthy immune system is the body’s most important internal defense against the coronavirus.